 When children first start learning the forms and names of letters it's important for them to look at the details that make up each letter.
 For example, some kids may think that an “F” and an “E” are the same because they don't see that the bottom line is missing on the “F.” How can you get your child interested in looking at the fine details of the alphabet letters?
 Draw letter people together!
 This activity is perfect for artistic children, or for children who love to tell stories.

-- Repeat this process with other letters of the alphabet.
-After your child makes a few letter people, come up with a story together that has the letter people as characters!
+Repeat this process with other letters of the alphabet.
+After your child makes a few letter people, come up with a story together that uses the letter people as characters!